Fjf/Allen/doc/develop/add_algorithm.rst

 This is due to a parsing of all Allen header files that occurs upon running cmake for the first time.

-Separately, modifying existing algorithms in any way, such as changing its parameters or its source code do not necessitate a purge.
+Separately, modifying existing algorithms in any way such as changing its parameters or its source code does not necessitate a purge.

 How to access current event within algorithm
 --------------------------------------------------